 Molly Shaw ’98

-Molly Shaw serves as president and CEO of Communities In Schools of Charlotte-Mecklenburg, a student support organization that empowers and supports more than 30,000 students and case-manages roughly 6,000 students in the Charlotte-Mecklenburg School district.
+For nine years, Molly Shaw served as president and CEO of Communities In Schools of Charlotte-Mecklenburg, a student support organization that empowers and supports more than 30,000 students and case-manages roughly 6,000 students in the Charlotte-Mecklenburg School district.
 Shaw, a Davidson College graduate, earned a Master of Education from the Harvard Graduate School of Education in 2008.
 Prior to joining Communities In Schools, she led The Charlotte Teachers Institute (CTI), an initiative designed to strengthen teaching in Charlotte-Mecklenburg Schools.
 Shaw also spent several years at Davidson College serving in various roles, including director of parent programs and capital gifts officer.
 She has served on community boards to support organizations that promote early childhood learning, literacy, youth development, supportive housing, the arts and women’s collective giving.

 At the start of the coronavirus crisis, Shaw put plans in place to continue operations in order to support at-risk students, families and team members throughout mandatory school closures.
 By late March, Communities In Schools had coordinated the delivery of more than 4,000 meals to more than 400 students and families who were in transitional housing in hotels and motels across Mecklenburg County.
 CIS also partnered with the school district, the Mecklenburg County Sheriff’s Office, nonprofits and faith communities to deliver meals from school-based food distribution sites, as well as hygiene kits, cleaning supplies and educational materials.